gromacs/gromacs/docs/dev-manual/build-system.rst

   Any ``CMAKE_BUILD_TYPE`` which enables asserts (e.g. ASAN) works.
 Such a configured build will run both the compiler as well as clang-tidy when building.
 The name of the clang-tidy executable is set with ``-DCLANG_TIDY=...``, and the full path to it can be set with ``-DCLANG_TIDY_EXE=...``.
-  To apply the automatic fixes to the issue identified clang-tidy should be run seperately (running clang-tidy with ``-fix-errors`` as part of the build can corrupt header files).
+  To apply the automatic fixes to the issue identified clang-tidy should be run separately (running clang-tidy with ``-fix-errors`` as part of the build can corrupt header files).
 To fix a specific file run ``clang-tidy -fix-errors -header-filter '.*' {file}``, to fix all files in parallel ``run-clang-tidy.py -fix -header-filter '.*' '(?<!/selection/parser\.cpp|selection/scanner\.cpp)$'``,